xulihang/BasicCAT-website/imagetrans/index.md

 ## Release Notes

+### v1.9.7 (2023/05/13)

+* Fix a bug that the text is cleared after resetting the target position with the autosaving of source text and target text enabled [#issue408](https://github.com/xulihang/ImageTrans-docs/issues/408)
+* Add a context menu item to delete terms

 ### v1.9.6 (2023/05/07)

 * Fix a multi-line matching problem for Find and Replace's regular expression mode [#issue402](https://github.com/xulihang/ImageTrans-docs/issues/402)